 Many users reported facing difficulties organizing information within Airtable, which is something to be aware of.
 Some reviewers felt frustrated by the platform’s dashboard since the feature is still relatively new and limited in its abilities.

-Also read: 15 Airtable Alternatives to Consider in 2022
+Also read: 15 Airtable Alternatives to Consider

 - Relational databases